18F/polyfill-service/README.md

 Makes web development less frustrating by selectively polyfilling just what the browser needs.
 Use it on your own site, or as a service.
 For usage information see the [hosted service](https://cdn.polyfill.io), which formats and displays the service API documentation located in the [docs](docs/) folder.

+## Deploy to Cloud Foundry

+Polyfill service runs out of the box in Cloud Foundry with one caveat: The current node.js buildpack has no option to install without the `--production` flag.
+As a result, devDependencies including grunt are not installed.

+A straightforward workaround is [bundling](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html#nodemodules) prior to the push.

+    npm install

+With that done, a basic `manifest.yml` will suffice to describe the application.

+	---
+	applications:
+	- name: polyfill
+	  memory: 256M

+With dependencies bundled and a manifest in place the app is ready to be pushed.

+    cf push

 ## Installing as a service

 1. Install [git](http://git-scm.com/downloads) and [Node](http://nodejs.org) on your system